 As I will demonstrate with examples, it’s perfectly possible for shadow characters to have functions in a story other than that of the antagonist.

 2. That said, shadow characters make fantastic antagonists.

 Continue reading “Writers, Know Your Archetypes: The Shadow”

+1. Character arcs are not 100% necessary.
+I’m going to get this out of the way first thing.
 This argument is made all the time, and there’s some truth to it.
 There are some very successful characters that never have a character arc.
 James Bond is the one most mentioned.
-While he was retooled somewhat when Daniel Craig took over the role in the movies, the character has never undergone a significant arc.
-Miss Marple never has an arc, or Hercule Poirot, or Stephanie Plum.
+While he was retooled somewhat when Daniel Craig took… Continue reading 8 Things You Need To Know About Character Arcs